adempiere/adempiere-ui-gateway/.claude-memory/migration-steps-detailed.md

    docker pull ghcr.io/adempiere/s3-gateway-rs:1.2.8
    ```

-**⚠️ Do NOT update gateway env files yet** - wait until all services have new versions published.
+**💡 Testing:** You can update the gateway env files and test this service immediately.
+Each service is independent and can be tested separately.
+See [Gateway: adempiere-ui-gateway](#gateway-adempiere-ui-gateway) section for env file update instructions.

 ---